wizeline/qa-buddy-program/README.md

 ### Frontend Challenge Stage 2 will try to cover as much of the following:

 #### Tasks
-* Create a New Tas
+* Create a New Task
   * Type a due date
   * Select Today as due date
   * Select Tomorrow as due date